renatabiniek/moodbox/README.md

 * **Content:**

-Content is legible on all screensizes.
+Content is legible on all screen sizes.
 It has been proof-read for logical and grammatical errors, and spell-checked with Online-Spellcheck.

 ### Issues and Bugs

-* **Navbar collapsable menu not expanding to show links of the menu**
+* **Navbar collapsible menu not expanding to show links of the menu**

   The menu of the navbar was collapsing correctly when screen size got smaller but it wasn't expanding when clicked.
 This was a simple oversight of not adding the js plugin to my code to handle the interaction.
 Resolved with help of [this Stackoverflow post](https://stackoverflow.com/questions/65911507/bootstrap-navbar-collapse-not-expanding-to-show-links-of-the-menu).

 * **Getting 404 error after submitting a form**